DUNE/lblpwgtools/lbl-extrap-cafana/README.md

 Before building `lbl-extrap-cafana`, make sure that you have followed the steps [here](https://github.com/DUNE/lblpwgtools/tree/main/CAFAna#cafana-readme) to set up `CAFAna` and have `source`-ed `CAFAnaEnv.sh`.

-You've should already have a copy of `lblpwgtools` in some directory.
+You should already have a copy of `lblpwgtools` in some directory.
 In this `README`, that directory is assumed to be set as the environment variable `BASE_DIR`.
 For example:

 ```
 export BASE_DIR=/exp/dune/app/users/abooth/ExtrapAna